 1. AT AGES 3, 4 AND 5 ...

 For example, most 3-year-olds can speak clearer, name colors and pictures, name seven body parts, use words to describe emotions (like happy or sad) and name their friends.

 At 4, children begin to use past tense and plurals, can follow unrelated directions, sing familiar songs and play with others.
 And by 5, children can copy patterns, print some letters, cut with safety scissors, recall parts of a story, want to please their friends, and sing and dance around.

 2. SHOULD I TRUST MY INSTINCTS?

-You can also take action on your own.
+You also can take action on your own.
 Observe your child.
 If you notice over time that your child is consistently not keeping up with their friends, you can reach out for help in the community.

 “People often think it’s bad behavior or bad parenting,” says Sharon Alexander of Unicorn Children’s Foundation in Boca Raton.
 “There are programs for children from birth, with no costs to the family.
 I’m always telling families to err on the side of caution.”

 If there is a delay, early intervention can often help children catch up to their peers.